 By Beth S. Pollak

 Are you a virtual grandparent?
-With COVID-19 safety precautions pushing communications online, it’s important to connect with family and friends using technology to avoid feelings of isolation and sadness.
+With COVID-19 safety precautions pushing communications online, it’s important to connect with family and friends using technology to avoid feelings of isolation, worry, tension, anxiety, and depression.
+It can bring comfort and even help with child development, behavior, and self-esteem in some cases.

-With this in mind, we wanted to offer some tips to Caribu users to help create video-calling routines that will cultivate joy in family connections and nurture your online relationship.
+With this in mind, we wanted to offer some tips to Caribu users to help create video-calling routines that will cultivate joy in spending time with family, spread a grandparent’s love, and nurture your online relationship.
 Here are some ideas to help you become an amazing virtual grandparent:

 Play Virtual Tutor